tmont/sahara/README.md

 ### Asynchronous interception
 All you've seen so far is synchronous interception.
 Asynchronous interception is a little tricky.
-Since Sahara simply wraps the original function call, for async functions, it needs to assume some things:
+Since Sahara simply wraps the original function call, it needs to assume some things for async functions:

 1. The last argument is the callback
 1. The callback uses the standard node convention: `callback(err, returnValue)`